EcoJulia/SpatialEcology.jl/docs/src/examples/nodebased.md

 ```
 Because row and column sums are kept constant, the richness of the randomized
 community is the same.
 But the richness of the two descendant clades will be
-different - let's look at our focal node
+different - let's look at our focal node:

 ```@example nodebased
 ch1, ch2 = getchildren(tree, randnode)[1:2]